PhotoboothProject/PhotoboothProject.github.io/FAQ.md

 4) **Print Button**

-- Defaults to GPIO26
 - This button will initiate a print of the current picture either from the results screen or the gallery.

 5) **Reboot Button**

-- Defaults to GPIO23
 - This button will initate a safe system shutdown and halt (`shutdown -r now`).

 6) **Video Button**

-- Defaults to GPIO9
 - This button will initiate the recording of a short video.

 7) **Custom Button**

-- Defaults to GPIO24
 - Button press will trigger a single picture in Photobooth

 8) **Move2USB Button**

-- Defaults to GPIO10
 - This button will initiate the copy/move of all pictures an videos (jpg, gif und mp4) to a USB-thumb.
 - In the admin panel you can choose between disabled, copy and move.